 DeSmog UK wants to continue giving environmental activists the platform they deserve.
 But to do so, we desperately need your help.

 We don’t take corporate sponsorship, and we’re determined to keep our content free.
 So please, give what you can – to keep DeSmog UK telling the stories of the UK’s environmental defenders.

-Mat is Special Projects and Investigations Editor of DeSmog, and Operations Director of DeSmog UK Ltd. He was DeSmog UK’s Editor from October 2017 to March 2021, having previously been an editor at Nature Climate Change and analyst at Carbon Brief.
+Mat was DeSmog's Special Projects and Investigations Editor, and Operations Director of DeSmog UK Ltd. He was DeSmog UK’s Editor from October 2017 to March 2021, having previously been an editor at Nature Climate Change and analyst at Carbon Brief.